 Tony was Chairman of the Bradford Diocesan Board of Finance for 27 years, again until 2009, through which he had oversight of the DBE’s finances.
 He also represents the DBE as a member of the Bradford Diocesan Academies Trust and has been involved in the Trust from the beginning.

 Currently he is Vice Chairman of the Scargill Movement and on the Board of the Cottingley Community Centre .

 Trustee of the MAT and Chair of Governors at Immanuel College

-Skills: Management, strategy, governance
+Skills: NHS senior manager, strategy, governance

-John Wood – Trustee of the MAT
+Canon John Wood – Trustee of the MAT

 John has recently retired from education having unusually worked at St Aidan’s C/E High School Harrogate for the whole of his career.
 He started in 1977 as a Teacher of Religious Studies and since then has held a variety of Leadership roles culminating in becoming Headteacher in January 2012.
 He is passionate about improving the quality of education for every child and in ensuring that an all round education with access to as many opportunities as possible is available for each child throughout their school careers.